 (this is a spoiler of sorts)

 In (presumably) Gastaldi’s construction, newly bitten women become vampire brides, as is expected.
 To keep a lid on his nefarious activities, the vampire fiend must execute these undead girls at the first opportunity.
 Gastaldi pulls a nice switch on expectations.
 We don’t know what the fiend’s relationship is to Countess Alda and Herman, but they certainly don’t seem innocent of what’s going on.
 Director Polselli’s prosaic, literal view of events precludes any notion that we’re watching supernatural phantoms.
-Had we been given any hints that they were ghosts, the idea of a castle occupied by nobles from two centuries ago might have some resonance.
+Had we been told that they are ghosts, the idea of a castle occupied by nobles from two centuries ago might have some resonance.

 As it turns out, the Countess and Herman are the infernal vampire couple, coping with an unequal slave-master arrangement.
 The Countess depletes Herman of blood, and he becomes the fiend with the horrible face.
-Draining a victim restores his good looks, but he then runs home to his Mistress, who drains him of blood to maintain her lily-white good looks.
+Draining a victim restores his good looks, but he then runs home to his Mistress, who drinks from him again to maintain her lily-white good looks.
 In a frustrating catch-22, the drained Herman once again looks like a gnarly-faced fiend, and the Countess rejects him for being ugly.
 He can’t win in this unfair relationship, but he claims that he does it for love.
 Since the two of them can order Luisa about telepathically, the poor Herman may be under Queen Bee Countess’s seductive spell as well.
-Otherwise he might wander away and operate his own vampiric reign of terror, instead of doing all the difficult work while the missus stays home and reaps the benefit.
+Otherwise he might wander away and orchestrate his own vampiric reign of terror instead of doing all the difficult work while the missus stays home and reaps the benefit.
 Is this an Italian male’s resentful attitude toward marriage?

-What luck that a covey of dancers has conveniently moved in to the castle next door.
+What luck for the vampires that a covey of dancers has conveniently moved in to the castle next door.
 But we have no idea how such a predatory relationship could be maintained longer than a few weeks.
 With 200 years of practice you’d think the Contessa would have figured out something a little more secure.